-The Devil’s Hand is a 1959 (released 1961) American film directed by William J. Hole Jr. (Ghost of Dragstrip Hollow; US footage for Face of Terror) from a screenplay written by Jo Heims (Play Misty for Me; You’ll Like My Mother).
+The Devil’s Hand is a 1959 American film directed by William J. Hole Jr. (Ghost of Dragstrip Hollow; US footage for Face of Terror) from a screenplay written by Jo Heims (Play Misty for Me; You’ll Like My Mother).
 It was produced by Rex Carlton (The Brain That Wouldn’t Die; Nightmare in Wax; Blood of Dracula’s Castle).
+Released in 1961.

 The film features a delightfully cheesy surf guitar-saxophone-piano theme by Baker Knight.
 In the USA, the film was distributed by Crown International Pictures.

 Rick Turner is engaged to Donna Trent but is having nightmares involving a beautiful blonde woman who appears to be dancing in the sky.
 One night, he is mysteriously driven to enter a doll shop, and in the next morning, he returns to the place with Donna.